+How do you buy a house in foreclosure?
 Should the mortgage loan not be reinstated during the pre-foreclosure period, the lender will attempt to sell the home at public auction to recoup their losses on the cost of the loan.
 The minimum bid on a foreclosure is generally equal to the remaining amount owed on the home, plus fees and costs to the lender.
 Auctions are often highly competitive, and investors can be expected to required to pay cash for properties bought at auction.
 Should no acceptable bid be entered during the auction period, the home will be placed on the market as a "bank-owned" or "real-estate-owned (REO)" property.

 Bank-Owned and Real-Estate-Owned Properties

-If a home isn't sold at auction, it's placed on the market by the lender or a real estate agency they have contracted to manage the sale of the home.
+If a home that becomes bank-owned isn't sold at auction, it's placed on the market by the lender or a real estate agency they have contracted to manage the sale of the home.
 For prospective investors interested in buying a foreclosed home at this stage, it's essential to approach the process with patience.
 The transaction process for purchasing a bank- or real-estate-owned foreclosure is often much slower than the process of buying a home in a conventional real estate transaction, because the lender has to manage clearing the title, managing state-by-state foreclosure requirements, and prepare all the other foreclosed homes in their possession.
 Prospective buyers can expect to wait months for a transaction to finalize.